nvs/lua-stormlib/README.md

 ### Caveats

+This is a list of known limitations of **lua-stormlib**.
+Some of these may be addressed over time.

+1. **TL;DR: Your mileage may vary.**  This library has only been tested on Linux (and even then, not very thorougly).
+Please backup any files before use.
+2. In situations where the archive is not closed and the Lua state is left open (e.g. with `os.exit ()`), corruption of the archive has been observed.
+This primarily applies to files opened in `w` mode that have buffering enabled.
-1. Neither StormLib or this library attempt to create directories.
-If that functionality is required, one should seek an alternative method (e.g.
+3. Neither StormLib nor this library attempt to create directories.
+If that functionality is required, one should seek a supplemental method (e.g.
    [LuaFileSystem]).
-2. StormLib considers forward slashes and backslashes to be distinct.
+4. StormLib considers forward slashes and backslashes to be distinct.
 As such, care should be taken when naming or referencing files within the archive.
-3. **TL;DR: Your mileage may vary.**  This library has only been tested on Linux (and even then, not very thorougly).
-Please backup any files before use.
-4. Only zlib compression is supported.
+5. Only zlib compression is supported at this time.

 [LuaFileSystem]: https://github.com/keplerproject/luafilesystem